Awards

 The work of Baptist Women in Ministry and the service of women ministers among Baptists would not be possible without churches who have nurtured the faith of women of all ages, affirmed women’s callings and giftedness, blessed and ordained women as ministers, called women to serve in their midst, commissioned and sent women out to serve in the world, and who have stood alongside this organization and encouraged our work with their prayers and contributions.

-Glendale Baptist Church in Nashville, Tennessee was given the Church of Excellence Award in 2022
+Calvary Baptist Church in Denver, Colorado was given the Church of Excellence Award in 2023.

 Nominate A Church